fireblocks/hbar-fireblocks-sdk/README.md

 const client = new FireblocksHederaClient(clientConfig);
 ```

-Once created, we want to create signers that will be used for the different vault accoutns we need signatures from, this can be done with a custom function called `getSigner` we added to our provided client:
+Once created, we want to create signers that will be used for the different vault accounts we need signatures from, this can be done with a custom function called `getSigner` we added to our provided client:

 ```javascript
 const adminVaultAccountId = Z;